chrisdavies/dbmg/README.md

 ## Get dbmg

-A nuget package is forthcoming.
+Install-Package dbmg

 Let me know if you have any issues.
 Happy migrations!